Shrabanti87/Gooogle/README.md

 - **zvars**: the vector of variable names to be included in zero model.
 - **group**: the vector of integers indicating the grouping structure among predictors.
 - **dist**: the distribution of count model (Poisson or Negative Binomial).
 - **penalty**: the penalty to be applied for regularization.
-For group selection, it is one of grLasso, grMCP or grSCAD while for bi-level selection it is gBridge, gel, cMCP or SGL.
+For group selection, it is one of grLasso, grMCP or grSCAD while for bi-level selection it is gBridge.

 For greatest efficiency and least ambiguity, it is best if group is a vector of consecutive integers.
 If any coefficients are to be included in the model without being penalized, their grouping index should be zero.

 The gooogle function will return a list containing the following objects:
-- **coefficients**: a list containing the estimates for the count and zero model.
+- **coefficients**: a list containing the estimates for the count and zero inflation model.
 - **aic**: AIC for the fitted model.
 - **bic**: BIC for the fitted model.
 - **loglik**: Log-likelihood for the fitted model.